 MAYA BANKOVIC, csc

-Maya's most recent credits include the feature films EASY LAND (TIFF '19, Mongrel Media), WEXFORD PLAZA (Slamdance, Level Film), and BELOW HER MOUTH (Elevation Pictures), as well as the first three seasons of two-time International Emmy-nominated CBC/Netflix Original series WORKIN' MOMS, for which she was three times nominated by the Canadian Academy for Best Cinematography.
+Maya Bankovic csc is a Director of Photography working in fiction, documentary and commercial cinematography.
+Her roots in experimental cinema extend to these formats and find their way into the types of projects she takes on, many of which strive to play with story structure and visual technique in innovative ways.
+Maya's most recent credits include the narrative feature films EASY LAND (TIFF '19, Mongrel Media, AppleTV), WEXFORD PLAZA (Slamdance, Level Film), and BELOW HER MOUTH (Elevation Pictures, now on Netflix), as well as the first three seasons of two-time International Emmy-nominated CBC/Netflix Original series WORKIN' MOMS, for which she was three times nominated by the Canadian Academy for Best Cinematography.
+Newly released is the Lifetime/Amazon Prime feature film I WAS LORENA BOBBITT, which aired in in the U.S. in May 2020 and will reach worldwide audiences this summer.

 In the documentary sphere, recent titles include Astra Taylor's WHAT IS DEMOCRACY?
-(TIFF, Sheffield), Brett Story's THE PRISON IN TWELVE LANDSCAPES (Hot Docs Special Jury Prize winner and NYT Critic's Pick), Joële Walinga's meditative first feature doc GOD STRAIGHTENS LEGS, and the upcoming Netflix series POP EVOLUTION.
+(TIFF, Sheffield), Brett Story's THE PRISON IN TWELVE LANDSCAPES (T/F, Hot Docs Special Jury Prize winner and NYT Critic's Pick), Joële Walinga's meditative first feature doc GOD STRAIGHTENS LEGS, and the upcoming Netflix music series POP EVOLUTION.
+She was recently awarded the 2020 Canadian Screen Award for Best Photography in a Documentary Series for her work on the television series IN THE MAKING, which celebrates contemporary artists doing political, boundary-pushing work.
+Maya's love of intentional and concise visual storytelling has also allowed her to rise steadfastly as one of Toronto's busiest commercial cinematographers, and her lifelong passion for art has translated to frequent collaborations on music videos and video art installation work.

 Maya is a Director of Photography with the International Cinematographers Guild IATSE Local 667 and a full member of the Canadian Society of Cinematographers.